czbiohub-sf/portable-luminometer/docs/UserManual.md

 - Holding for 5 seconds sets exposure to 600 s(the instrument will beep again to confirm).

 __During a measurement__
-No action taken
+No action

 #### Bottom button
 __During the READY state__
-- The bottom button is mainly used for switching the power off: holding bottom button for three seconds powers down the device.
+- The bottom button is mainly used for switching the power off: holding bottom button for **three** beeps powers down the device.
 Remember to always wait at least 15 seconds after the 'POWER OFF' message is displayed before turning the physical power switch off.
-- Calibration mode:
+- Calibration mode: holding the bottom button for **five** beeps starts a temperature compensation calibration. **CAUTION:** Entering the calibration mode will overwrite the previous calibration.
+Having a good temperature compensation calibration is essential for proper device operation.
+Please see the calibration section below for instructions on the calibration procedure.

 ### Battery charging
 The device uses a mini-USB interface for charging.
-The 4400 mA-hr
+The 4400 mA-hr battery is designed to last for over 10 hrs of continuous operation.
+The design intention is for the device to be charged overnight, and used all day for experiments.

+Blue light: Power ON indicator
+Orange light: Charging in progress indicator
+Red light: Low battery indicator
+Green light: Fully-charged indicator

+## Temperature compensation calibration
+Requires:
+- Luminometer
+- 37-40C incubator
+- 4 C refridgerator

+**Procedure**
+1. Put the luminometer in the incubator (with power turned on, waiting in the ready state), and allow it to come to temperature (minimum 30 mins).
+2. Take it out and immediately start the calibration (hold the bottom button for 5 beeps).
+You should see 'CALIBRATION' appear on the screen.
+3. Carefully lay it flat inside a 4 C fridge and leave it for 30 mins while it runs the calibration routine.
+Do not allow it to be bumped during this period.
+4. Take it out, and hold the top button for 3 seconds to halt.
+5. Calibration is now completed.

 ### Mechanical Details